What is Hashing in Data Structure? Explore Hashing Techniques, Benefits, Limitations, and More

 1. Key

 A key is the piece of data you want to store and retrieve.
 It can be a number, text, or any unique identifier.
-The system treats each key as the starting point for generating a hash code.
+Hashing in DSA uses this key as the starting point for generating a hash code.
+The system applies a hash function to the key so it can decide exactly where the data should be placed.

 When you use meaningful keys, locating or updating entries becomes much easier.
 A key must remain consistent across operations so that the same input always produces the same code.